General description: The Rabbi is in his costume for special religious days and is carrying a Torah in his arms

 The doll’s prayer shawl (tallit gadol) is the typically large one used by Orthodox Jews and the black and white colouring is characteristic of the Ashkenazi.
 The Ashkenazi Jews established communities throughout Central and Eastern Europe after the diaspora.
 The fur hat (kolpik) is a type of traditional headgear worn in families of many Hasidic rabbis (Chassidic rebbes).
 It is worn by unmarried children on the Shabbat and by Rabbis on special occasions.
 This kolpik is made from brown fur, as opposed to the black fur of a spodik worn by Polish Chassidic dynasties.
 This indicates that the virtual ancestors of this doll come from Eastern Europe and not Poland.

 Like in this doll, the male members of most Hasidic groups wear long, uncut sidelocks following a Biblical commandment not to shave the sides of the face.
 The sidelocks are called various names: Hebrew – payot, Ashkenazi Hebrew – peyos and Yiddish – peyes.

 The black jacket or bekishe (Yiddish: zaydene kapote; lit. satin caftan) is traditionally made of silk.
-The preference for the colour black comes from a decree made by community rabbis in the 18th century stipulating that black outer garments be worn on the Sabbath and Jewish Holy Days out of the home, as opposed to the shiny, colourful kaftans that were previously worn.
+The preference for the colour black comes from a decree made by community rabbis in the 18th century stipulating that black outer garments be worn on the Sabbath and Jewish Holy Days out of the home, as opposed to the shiny, colourful caftans that were previously worn.
 The rabbis feared that brightly coloured clothes might arouse resentment among non-Jews thereby leading to violence.
-The colourful kaftans are still worn indoors.
+The colourful caftans are still worn indoors.